matfire/rest-easy/README.md

 ### Features

 -   init : start a new project, setting up cors (if you choose to do so) and bodyParser
+-   addRouter: create a CRUD route and import it into the main application

 ### Coming Soon

--   addRouter: create a CRUD route and import it into the main application
+- auth : add basic register, login and password recovery routes with json web tokens
+- connect: add connection to database provider

 ### Contributing